-On July 31, 2015, CMS released the fiscal year 2016 Inpatient Prospective Payment (IPPS) Final Rule.
-The IPPS rates will increase by a market basket increase of 2.4%, less a 0.5% productivity reduction mandated under the ACA, less a 0.8% documentation and coding reduction mandated by the American Taxpayer Relief Act of 2012, and less a 0.2% reduction to offset projected increases associated with new admission and medical review criteria for inpatient services.
-The net impact of these factors on the Medical Center's Medicare reimbursement is estimated at \$730,000 for FY2016.
+On August 2, 2016, CMS released the fiscal year 2017 Inpatient Prospective Payment (IPPS) Final Rule.
+The IPPS rates will increase by a market basket increase of 2.7%, less a 0.3% productivity reduction mandated under the Affordable Care Act (ACA), less a 1.5% documentation and coding reduction mandated by the American Taxpayer Relief Act of 2012 (ATRA), less a 0.75% reduction to offset projected increases associated with new admission and medical review criteria for inpatient services, and plus a 0.8% increase for two-midnight policy adjustments.
+CMS states that the fiscal year 2017 ATRA cut, combined with those applied in fiscal years 2014, 2015 and 2016 will fulfill the \$11 billion required recoupment.
+CMS is expected to restore this reduction to the standardized amount in fiscal year 2018.